Home » Paris » Stade de France Tickets

 Visit the Stade de France ticket booking page, select the date and the number of tickets you require, then book!

 You will receive the tickets in your email soon after booking.
-You can show the tickets at the entrance and enter.

 Stade de France tickets

-Get exclusive access to areas usually closed to the public, like the locker rooms and private boxes.
+This Stade de France ticket gets you exclusive access to areas usually closed to the public, like the locker rooms and private boxes.

-With your guide, traverse the same route the greatest athletes have taken, and relive the energy of the iconic football and rugby matches.
+With your guide, traverse the same route the greatest athletes have taken and relive the energy of the iconic football and rugby matches.

 This tour also includes access to the Stade de France Museum.
 Immerse yourself in the stadium’s history, from its construction in 1995 to the present day.